icholy/todo/README.md

 ## Language Support

-The library supports the following languages out of the box:
+The following languages are supported out of the box:

 - Golang (.go)
 - TypeScript (.ts, .tsx)